kasslent/clc-digital-skills/_lessons/module-7.md

 ## Blogs, Websites and CMS

-A **Content Management System (CMS)**, is an application used to edit content and manage a website using a user interface, instead of editing the code or database.
+A **Content Management System (CMS)**, is an application used to edit content and manage a website using an interface, without having to edit the code or database.

+Let's imagine you're a freelance web developer, and you created a site just like the one you have been working on during this course for your client.
+If they wanted to make a simple change to their content, you would either have to teach them HTML, or you would have to make every little change for them.

 ![example of how to edit content in WordPress vs in HTML]({{site.img}}/module7/wordpress-vs-html.jpg)

-Let's imagine you're a freelance web developer, and you created a site just like the one you have been working on during this course for your client.
-If they wanted to make a simple change made to their content, you would either have to teach them HTML, or you would have to make every little change for them.
+Using a CMS:

-Using a CMS gives *you* the power to control the layout, design, and functionality, and empowers *your client* to have control over their content - the words and images used on each page.
+* gives *you* the power to control the layout, design, and functionality
+* empowers *your client* to have control over their content - the words and images used on each page

 A CMS usually includes features such as: